| Title: | MCMC Estimation of Bayesian Vectorautoregressions |

 .
 In case of the factor structure,

 .
-The diagonal matrices
+The diagonal matrices and

 depend upon latent log-variances, i.e.